BuyMyMojo/FBT-bot_docs/docs/README.md

 > `help

 #### Astro
-Will basically 'sing' Corpse Husband in chat
+Will basically 'sing' Astronaut in the Ocean in chat

 > `astro